htsuruo/firebase-extensions/back-up-firestore-to-storage/PREINSTALL.md

 By using this extension, export selected Firestore documents to Cloud Storage at any scheduled time.
 It depends on Google API's [exportDocuments](https://cloud.google.com/firestore/docs/reference/rest/v1/projects.databases/exportDocuments).

-This extension streamlines the creation of content outlined in the Schedule data exports section of[the official Firebase documentation](https://firebase.google.com/docs/firestore/solutions/schedule-export).It eliminates the need to manually create service accounts or configure Cloud Functions.
+This extension streamlines the creation of content outlined in the Schedule data exports section of [the official Firebase documentation](https://firebase.google.com/docs/firestore/solutions/schedule-export).It eliminates the need to manually create service accounts or configure Cloud Functions.
 Just install the extension, and with a single click, you're all set up.

 > Caution: Exporting data from Cloud Firestore will incur one read operation per document exported.
 However, these reads will not appear in the usage section of the console.
 Make sure you understand this before setting up recurring exports to avoid an unexpected bill.